Professor Sarah Robinson

 - Shaw, Laura

-The development of women’s political leadership in Scotland since devolution.
+The development of women’s leadership within the Scottish Parliament since devolution.

 - Wang, Feier